Editorial Policies

 Submissions are first evaluated by the editors.
 If felt to be suitable for publication, manuscripts will move into the double-blind review process.
 Following the advice of reviewers, the editors will decide whether the piece is appropriate to be a) published with minor or no changes; b) needs to be revised and resubmitted; or c) is to be rejected.
 The editors shall liaise with reviewers and authors to guarantee a swift review and publication.

-The journal aims to publish online suitable manuscripts within six months from their receipt.
+The journal aims to publish online suitable manuscripts within four to six months from their receipt.
 A cover letter should include the title of the paper, abstract, keywords and all useful contact information—address, phone numbers, email address, etc. Any identifying references to the author(s) should have been removed prior to submission.
 The initial mode of contact should be via our online submission process.

 Publication Frequency